Building Equality Policy: Suppliers

 Contract management

-Contractors are obligated to ensure all subcontractors under the principal contract are contributing to the overall targets and requirements across the project.
+Contractors must ensure all subcontractors under the principal contract are contributing to the overall targets across the project.

 Reporting requirements

-Contractors are required to report on all three Building Equality policy actions during the life of the project.
-Reporting will be captured in the Victorian Management Centre.
+Once the contract has been executed, Contractors are required to report on all three Building Equality Policy actions during the life of the project.

 Action 1 – Achieve gender equality targets

-• Total estimated hours of work for each occupation applicable to the project, within 30 days of the contract being awarded, to establish the targets for reporting.
+• total estimated hours of work for each occupation applicable to the project, within 30 days of the contract being awarded, to establish the targets for reporting; and

 Action 2 – Engage women apprentices, trainees or cadets

-Total estimated hours of work for Action 2 is pre-populated by the Total Deemed Labour Hours from the Local Industry Development Plan commitment.
+Total estimated hours of work for Action 2 are pre-populated based on total project labour hours from the Local Industry Development Plan commitment.
 This will establish the targets for reporting.

 Action 3 – Implement Gender Equality Action Plans

-Contractors are required to report on their implementation of the mandatory actions required in the Gender Equality Action Plans.
+Contractors are required to report on Gender Equality Action Plans.

-Every 12 months during the life of the project and at practical completion, contractors are required to submit:
+• Every 12 months during the life of the project and at practical completion:

-• A progress report against Organisation Wide Gender Equality Action Plan
+• Provide data and progress updates for each indicator to complete the Organisation Wide Gender Equality Action Plan

-Every 6 months during the life of the project and at practical completion, contractors are required to submit:
+• Every 6 months during the life of the project and at practical completion:

-• A progress report against Project Specific Gender Equality Action Plan
+• Provide data and progress updates for each indicator to complete the Project Specific Gender Equality Action Plan

 Help and support